 The long-awaited solution: the construction of Tower Bridge

 In 1884 one of the 50 projects submitted was finally approved.
 The idea for the construction of Tower Bridge originated from the civil engineer Joseph Bazalgette.
 Two years later, five building contractors and 432 workers were busy building the breathtaking bridge.
 A staggering 11,000 tons of steel were used to support the towers and walkway.
 In order to lend the bridge an impressive appearance, the towers were clad with limestone.
-Years later, the metal components of Tower Bridge were painted in the national colors of the United Kingdom – red, white and blue – to celebrate the Silver Jubilee of Queen Elizabeth II.
-The bridge was officially opened on June 30, 1894, by the then Prince of Wales, later to become King Edward VII, and his wife Alexandra of Denmark.
+Years later, the metal components of Tower Bridge were painted in the national colours of the United Kingdom – red, white and blue – to celebrate the Silver Jubilee of Queen Elizabeth II.
+The bridge was officially opened on June 30, 1894, by the then Prince of Wales, later to become King Edward VII and his wife Alexandra of Denmark.

 Closed due to prostitution and pickpocketing

 Unfortunately, the bridge walkways soon became notorious as a haunt for prostitutes and pickpockets, and there was a surge in crime.
 As a result, the bridge was closed to pedestrians in 1910.
 This was no great loss, as most pedestrians preferred to watch from the banks of the river as the bascules were raised and the ships sailed by.
 In 1982, the city authorities reopened the walkway to the public.